Reservations

 In the painting below by Alton, NH artist Peter Ferber, “Grand Summers at the Weirs”, depicting the Weirs Beach waterfront as it would have appeared just after the turn of the century, you can see Romeo’s Balcony on the far left.
 The grand New Hotel Weirs in the center of the painting was destroyed by fire in 1924, and is now the location of the Half Moon Motel & Cottages.

-Below is a historical postcard showing a similar view.
-Click here to SuperSize the postcard.
+A historical postcard showing a similar view.

-Below is a modern day photo of the waterfront.
-Click here to SuperSize the photo.
+A modern day photo of the waterfront.

-In the photo below (click here to enlarge), one sees Romeo’s Balcony in 1897, when it was known as the “Lake View”.
+Romeo’s Balcony in 1897, when it was known as the “Lake View”.
 The house was later enlarged in its front left corner.
 The large rock on the left side of the building had a large indentation on its top that was used by the Native Americans of Aquedoctan (as Weirs Beach was known before English colonists started settling the area in the 1700’s), as a stone mortar to grind their corn.
 It was accidently destroyed when the Beachview parking lot was built in 1991.

 1932 photograph of unknown lady with Romeo’s behind.